 In some of the scenarios presented, the city must acquire additional snow clearing equipment.
 In these instances, "fleet" costs are added annually to the cost calculation.
 When the city acquires a new piece of equipment, which is to say a vehicle of any type that is not a replacement of an existing piece of equipment but a true expansion of the city's fleet, the hosting department pays the entire cost of the acquisition.
 Once the vehicle is acquired, the hosting department pays an annual amount of funds into the city's fleet fund that is calculated by dividing the estimated cost of replacement of the vehicle by the number of years until the piece of equipment is due for replacement.
-Therefore, when the vehicle needs to be replaced the cost has been prepaid into the fleet fund and the impact to operating budgets is minimal.
-Additionally, the city began charging a green fleets fee to departments to pre-fund the additional cost of converting our light vehicles to battery powered or alternative fuels vehicles when the technology becomes available.
+When the vehicle needs to be replaced, the cost is prepaid into the fleet fund and the impact to operating budgets is minimal.
+Additionally, the city began charging the green fleets charge to departments to pre-fund the additional cost of converting our light vehicles to battery powered or alternative fuels vehicles when the technology becomes available.
 Each of these costs are critical to the successful management of our city's fleet activities.

 The scenarios presented are organized in terms of which are the least resource intensive and escalate to the scenarios that are the most resource intensive.
-The financial scenarios are also presented over two fiscal years, to capture the startup costs in year one and the labor, operating, and maintenance costs in year two and all figures are presented in 2021 dollars.
+The financial scenarios are also presented over two fiscal years, to capture the startup costs in year one and the labor, operating, and maintenance costs in year two.
+Finally, all figures are presented in 2021 dollars.

-Scenario 1: Contracted Labor with Focus on Major Thoroughfares

-In this scenario, the City would contract with vendors to clear sidewalks, curb cuts, and cross walks along 47 sidewalk miles of major transit corridors and in city parks.
-In our model, this service would include the cost of returning service after the storm was over to make sure that curb cuts and cross walks remain free of snow (though it is important to Note that in Grand Rapids when they attempted to include return services in their RFP, no contractors bid on the work).
+Scenario 1: Contracted Labor with Focus on Major Thoroughfares and cross walks remain free of snow (though it is important to Note that in Grand Rapids when they attempted to include return services in their RFP, no contractors bid on the work).
 City parks would be cleared by contractors because Parks Operations staff would continue to be dedicated to street clearing activities during a snow event, however the Council has asked that parks be prioritized at the same time as city streets, and so we need to hire additional labor to complete these two tasks concurrently.
 In the residential neighborhoods and in the downtown, the City would undertake a more active education and enforcement campaign to encourage compliance with the city's sidewalk clearing ordinance, but would not directly manage labor to clear pedestrian infrastructure of snow in these areas.